Does GR Paddling sell canoes or kayaks?

 No. A deposit is not necessary and payment is not required until the trip’s conclusion.

 Is it necessary to book our trip in advance?

 No, it’s not required but certainly recommended.
-We schedule most of of our trips in advance, but if it’s a nice day, and we aren’t already booked (as shown on our availability calendar
+Our trips are generally booked in advance (in some cases well in advance), but if it’s a nice day, and we aren’t already booked (as shown on our availability calendar

 The date that we’d like to schedule our trip is already booked.
 Is there a way to be put on a waiting list?